 The proteins of the complement system are activated by microbes.
 Their activation leads to the ease of phagocytosis and neutralization of the pathogen by the cells involved in the immune response.

 The innate immune response is known to be responsible for two reactions.
 The first of which is inflammation.
 As mentioned above, the cytokines, other proteins produced by the complement system and the activated cellular components in this category could set off a series of reactions that could lead to inflammation.
 To some degree, this response is healthy.
 However, problems could arise if this becomes exaggerated.

 The adaptive immunity uses a more complex set of receptors in order for it to identify a wide range of microbes that could cause diseases in the body.
 The main components in this category include lymphocytes and antibodies.
-This category is further divided into two types; the humoral immunity and the cell-mediated immunity.
+This category is further divided into two types: humoral immunity and cell-mediated immunity.